-All recyclable materials collected in Haywood County are taken to Curbside Management in Asheville for sorting.
+All recyclable materials collected in Haywood County are taken to Sonoco Recycling in Candler and Curbside Management of Asheville for sorting.
 Here are some tips to improve our collections and keep our materials moving.
 The cleaner they are, the less chance of them ending up in the landfill as a contaminant.

-Visit Curbside Managements website at http://www.curbie.com/index.html for a more comprehensive look at how our items are recycled.
+Visit Curbside Managements website at curbie.com for a more comprehensive look at how our items are recycled.